UCLALibrary/uclalib_role_clustersecretstore/README.md

 --------------

   * `k8s_user` - Defines the user to run the kubectl commmands to provision the Kubernetes resources (default: `helm`)
+  * `k8s_context` - Defines the Kubernetes cluster context to use for provisioning resources (no default is set - you must define this at runtime)
   * `external_secrets_aws_access` - Defines the dictionary variable specifying each teams AWS access credentials
     * Example definition of this variable:
     ```